Skin tags are harmless and often removed for cosmetic reasons.

-A skin tag is a small (benign) tag of skin which may have a peduncle (stalk) - they look like a small piece of soft, hanging skin.
-Skin tags are also known as an acrochordon, cutaneous papilloma, cutaneous tag, fibroepithelial polyp, fibroma molluscum, fibroma pendulum, soft fibroma, and Templeton skin tags.
+Other names are an acrochordon, cutaneous papilloma, cutaneous tag, fibroepithelial polyp, fibroma molluscum, fibroma pendulum, soft fibroma, and Templeton skin tags.

 Here are some key points about skin tags.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Skin tags are benign tumors of the skin.

-- Skin tags commonly occur in creases or folds of the skin.
+- They commonly occur in creases or folds of the skin.

-- Skin tags are typically removed for aesthetic and cosmetic reasons.
+- They are not dangerous, but they can be removed for aesthetic and cosmetic reasons.

-- Methods of skin tag removal include excision and cryotherapy.
+- Methods of skin tag removal include over the counter (OTC) therapies, excision, and cryotherapy.

 What are skin tags?

-Skin tags are composed of a core of fibers and ducts, nerve cells, fat cells, and a covering or epidermis.
+Skin tags are benign, noncancerous, tumors of the skin.
+They consist of a core of fibers and ducts, nerve cells, fat cells, and a covering or epidermis.

-The surface of skin tags may be smooth or irregular in appearance, they are often raised from the surface of the skin on fleshy peduncles (stalks).
+The surface of skin tags may be smooth or irregular in appearance.
+They are often raised from the surface of the skin on fleshy peduncles, or stalks.
 They are usually flesh-colored or slightly brownish.

-Initially they are quite small, flattened like a pinhead bump.
-Skin tags can range in diameter from 2mm to 1cm; some may even reach 5cm.
+Skin tags start small, flattened like a pinhead bump.
+Some stay small, and some grow bigger.
+They can range in diameter from 2 millimeters (mm) to 1 centimeter (cm), and some may reach 5cm.

-As skin tags more commonly occur in skin creases or fold, it is believed they are mainly caused by skin rubbing against skin.
+As they are more common in skin creases or folds, they may be mainly caused by skin rubbing against skin.